Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 ==========NEWS===========

+[2023-09-28] One paper, 'Tempo-CIM: A RRAM Compute-in-Memory Neuromorphic Accelerator with Area-Efficient LIF Neuron and Split-Train-Merged-Inference Algorithm for Edge AI Applications', has been accepted to IEEE JETCAS🎉!

 [2023-08-14] Three papers, 'NOLS: a Near-Sensor On-Chip Learning System with Direct Feedback Alignment for Personalized Wearable Heart Health Monitoring', 'A Clockless Robust Bionic Spike Detector for Implantable Brain-Computer Interfaces', and 'NMBNN: Noise-Adaptive Memristive Bayesian Neural Network for Energy-Efficient Edge Health Care' have been accepted to IEEE BIOCAS 2023🎉!

 [2023-06-13] We win the 🥇First Place Best Paper Award🥇 of IEEE AICAS 2023!
 Thanks to all the co-authors of the paper ('Binary Is All You Need: Ultra-Efficient Arrhythmia Detection with a Binary-Only Compressive System')🎉!